 Law schools figured out many years ago that, for a student who is planning to enroll in PSLF upon graduation, prices and debt loads don’t matter.
 Ten percent of your discretionary income is ten percent of your discretionary income regardless of what the law school charges you and how much debt you nominally have to take on.

-Law schools also realized that they could make the deal even sweeter by setting up LRAPs that give graduates money to cover the the modest repayments required by the PSLF.
+Law schools also realized that they could make the deal even sweeter by setting up LRAPs that give graduates money to cover the modest repayments required by the PSLF.

 The LRAP schemes work as follows: